• Skip to primary navigation

 Vegan Salisbury Steak with Mushroom Gravy - Simple and satisfying, old school stick to your ribs comfort food.
 This one is sure to become a family favorite!

 I had a craving for simple and satisfying, old school stick to your ribs comfort food and this dinner of vegan Salisbury steak, mashed potatoes and peas was exactly what I was looking for!
+This simple recipe delivers big flavor that even a meat eater will love!

 The first bite took me right back to the nostalgia of my childhood of eating TV dinners and watching The Brady Bunch in our wood-paneled living room.